ultimate271/notes/martin/storm01Prologue01.md

 confided.
 "Me and my cousins.
 We’ll build us a boat, sail back home to the Sisters."

+### Chett thinks of the futility of Lark's thoughts
 And at home they’ll know you for deserters and lop off your fool heads, thought Chett.
 There was no leaving the Night’s Watch, once you said your words.
 Anywhere in the Seven Kingdoms, they’d take you and kill you.